mrdaniellewis/node-test-queue/README.md

 `fail` A test has failed.
 The name of the test is passed as the first argument and the error message as the second.

+`start` Emitted after startup when the first test starts.

+`finish` Emitted before the teardown after the last test runs.

 ### Methods

 ```javascript